exposit/zerowriting/lcd screen/setup.md

 "C-s" = ":w"
 ```

+This sets the theme (I typoed gruvbox when making the file so I have my own easy to identify copy to personalize, yay), sets true-color so the theme will work, removes the gutters (spacers, line numbers, just don't have space), enables soft-wrap, and makes ctrl+s save the file.

+When helix feels comfortable and you know how to UNDO and REDO properly, you can turn on the autosave by adding a line to the config file for it.
+Don't do this until you feel solid on how the program works.
+Sometimes a shortcut will be set up to delete paragraphs or something, and if you don't know how to bring them back it's better to close the whole thing unsaved than autosave.

+### playing with the OLEDs

 To run one of the provided demo scripts in the background so you can do other stuff:
 ```
 sudo nohup python3 double_ssd1306_128x64.py & <other stuff, or just leave blank>
 ```

+## todo

+I've got to think of something fun to do with the oleds!
+Honestly they're so cute I wish I could use them for writing itself but they're also very small.